 Key Topics:

-BIM in Practice Live Overview of Revit, Autodesk Construction Cloud and Naviswork
+● Live Overview of Revit and Autodesk Construction Cloud

-You will be introduced to the fundamentals of Autodesk Revit with a focus on its use in architectural practice.
+Participants will be introduced to the fundamentals of Autodesk Revit with a focus on its use in architectural practice.
 The session will cover the user interface, essential terminology, project setup, and basic modelling tools.
-Revit's parametric structure and how it differs from traditional CAD approaches will be highlighted.
-This session includes live demonstrations and you will begin to model in Revit by the end of the second session.
+Revit’s parametric structure and how it differs from traditional CAD approaches will be highlighted.
+By the end of the session, participants will begin to model in Revit and will be assigned a small exercise to complete before the following week.
+This session includes live demonstrations in Revit.

 Key Topics:

 Families and parameters are central to the BIM workflow and enable the creation of data-rich, flexible models.
-This session will explore the concept of Families in Revit, including how to model and customise them.
-You will also learn how to work with parameters to embed and manage building data.
-The relationship between parametric design and information management will be explored, and useful plugins for enhanced functionality will be discussed
+This session will explore the concept of families in Revit, including how to model and customise them.
+Participants will also learn how to work with parameters to embed and manage building data.
+The relationship between parametric design and information management will be explored, and useful plugins for enhanced functionality will be discussed.

 Key Topics:

 This final session focuses on interdisciplinary collaboration and model coordination.
-During this session you will learn how to link models from different disciplines, manage collaborative workflows, and resolve conflicts using industry tools.
+Participants will learn how to link models from different disciplines, manage collaborative workflows, and resolve conflicts using industry tools.
 The use of Autodesk Construction Cloud and Navisworks for clash detection will be demonstrated.
 Best practices for exporting and sharing models will also be covered.

 Key Topics: